 As the subjective presence of Yonosuke is so vital and central to the narrative, much of the narrative’s effectiveness rests on the shoulders of the actor portraying him.
 In this respect, Kengo Kora doesn’t disappoint.
 Even better, his performance transforms A story of Yonosuke into a masterpiece.
 His charisma as the social clumsy Yonosuke empowers the entire narrative, turning a seemingly ordinary narrative – a chain of naturalistic conversations and interactions – into a palette of delightful heartwarming moments.

 While A story of Yonosuke is lighthearted in nature, it ultimately becomes a moving experience of Mono No Aware.
-The evocation of the Sakura blossoms (near the end of the narrative) causes, in a retroactive movement, feelings of sad gratefulness within the spectator, turning A story of Yonosuke into a magnificent and unforgettable encounter with Yonosuke and with the importance of the encounter and the worth of being subject this experience underlines.
+The evocation of the sakura blossoms (near the end of the narrative) causes, in a retroactive movement, feelings of sad gratefulness within the spectator, turning A story of Yonosuke into a magnificent and unforgettable encounter not only with Yonosuke, but also with the importance of the encounter as such and the way by which true encounters affect the subject.

 Cine-note 1: The atmosphere of the narrative space is also influences by the subtle way in which the colour palette evokes the colours of a Japanese eighties narrative.